 Professional Development Grants

-Professional Development Grants (PDGs) are available to help students meet the costs of attending skills/knowledge building and networking events that will enhance their professional development and/or standing.
+Professional Development Grants (PDGs) are available to help students meet the costs of attending skills/knowledge building and networking events that will enhance their professional development.
 This includes, but is not limited to, conferences, symposia, film festivals, and industry gatherings.

 The GSA recognizes that different programs have different professional development needs and opportunities, and encourages all graduate students to apply for PDGs.

 - General Guidelines

 - PDG Award Amounts